 Data Availability and Recency in DeFi Lending

-- Open data initiatives like The Graph expanded in 2023, indexing DeFi protocols and providing developers with APIs to easily access on-chain data.
+- Open data frameworks like The Graph expanded further in 2025, indexing hundreds of protocols and enhancing API access for developers.

 Key Insights on the DeFi & Crypto Market Landscape